thatlittlegit/betterelement/README.md

 ...
 ```

 For more examples, see doClock and doRandom in betterelement.js.
-Here they are in action: (NOTE: if you are viewing this in the README, check out the [JSDoc](https://thatlittlegit.github.io/betterelement#example)!)

-<a name="example"></a>

-<iframe width="100%" height="300" src="https://jsfiddle.net/5ubw8rLy/1/embedded/result,html,js/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
+[Here it is in action!](https://jsfiddle.net/5ubw8rLy/1)